Is it delicious or disgusting? Check what is skyr, why the sharks are buried and what to cook in a geyser.

 It’s rye bread – dark, dense and usually rather sweet.
 Traditionally, it was baked in a pot by burying it in the ground next to the hot spring.
-You can still find breads baked like this and they are just delicious!
+You can still find bread baked like this and they are just delicious!

 Geothermal earth cooked food

 Hot springs in Iceland provide heat and energy, that is used in different forms.
 One of them is traditional geothermal cooking – performed by burying pots in the ground next to the hot spring.
-You can find restaurant still using that method in Hveragerði.
-They have different types of local bread (above), and buffet with geothermally cooked soups and cold meats.
-Alex tried local fish, which was also cooked in traditional method.
+You can find the restaurant still using that method in Hveragerði.
+They have different types of local bread (above) and buffet with geothermally cooked soups and cold meats.
+Alex tried local fish, which was also cooked in a traditional method.
 Everything was delicious.

 Lamb in different forms

-Before coming to Iceland I’ve read that their lamb taste different to European ones.
+Before coming to Iceland I’ve read that their lamb tastes different to European ones.
 And I don’t know if this was just us being lucky in the restaurants that we chose, but all the dishes made from lamb in Iceland were just amazing!

-I had lamb leg, soup and a stew.
+I had lamb leg, soup, and a stew.

 We had the Icelandic lamb stew on one of the petrol stations near Vik.
-It was mix of meat, vegetables, potatoes and very aromatic sauce – very tasty.
+It was a mix of meat, vegetables, potatoes and very aromatic sauce – very tasty.
 It was a rainy and windy day and nothing could make us happier than a hot pot of rich meaty meal.

-Traditional icelandic lamb soup (Kjötsúpa ) was part of our last meal in the country in Reykjavik.
+Traditional Icelandic lamb soup (Kjötsúpa ) was part of our last meal in the country in Reykjavik.
 It was hearty and delicious clear soup, with vegetables and chunks of lamb meat in it.